Mr. Krabs: Development

 Mr. Krabs is the only character in SpongeBob initially based on a specific person from Stephen Hillenburg's life.
 When designing Mr. Krabs, Hillenburg drew inspiration from his former manager at a seafood restaurant.
 According to Hillenburg, his manager was redheaded, muscular, and a former army cook; these three traits were adapted into Krabs' character, with Krabs' red color standing in for hair.
 Krabs' speaking manner was also inspired by the restaurant owner, who reminded Hillenburg of a pirate with his strong Maine accent.
 However, the owner was not greedy, with this detail added by Hillenburg to "give him more personality."

 When Hillenburg first created Mr. Krabs, his and Pearl's surname was spelled with a C rather than a K. Thus, the name of Krabs' restaurant was the "Crusty Crab."
-Hillenburg changed the name shortly before production began on the show's pilot episode, deciding that K's were funnier and more memorable.
+Hillenburg changed the name shortly before production began on the show's pilot episode, deciding that Ks were funnier and more memorable.
 The decision to have Mr. Krabs and Pearl live in an anchor was made after production on the first season had started.
 The original map of the show's setting, which Hillenburg showed Nickelodeon executives as part of his pitch to the network in 1997, did not include an anchor house and instead labeled the Krusty Krab as both of the characters' residence.

 Mr. Krabs has a distinct manner of walking; when he moves, he moves his feet very quickly and he is drawn as if he has more than two legs.
 When directing animation for early episodes, one of Hillenburg's goals was for each character to have a separate walk cycle that showed their personalities; storyboard artist Erik Wiese designed Krabs' walk cycle with the intention of making it cartoonish.
 Wiese recalled in 2012, "I animated Mr. Krabs' little feet on a four-frame multi-blur cycle—I think it was the best solution to making him walk like a crab."
 Hillenburg approved of the walk after Wiese demonstrated it on a pencil test machine.